 - the legal grounds on which we process your data.

 We may process information that you provide to us (“contact data”).
-This contact data may include your name, address, telephone number, email address, home address and postcode, foster role and employment details and may be provided to us in writing, through our online contact forms or our website.
+This contact data may include your name, address, telephone number, email address, home address and postcode, foster role and organisation details and may be provided to us in writing, through our online contact forms or our website.
 We may use this contact data during the course of providing our services, in conjunction with our partners, to you.
 The legal basis for this processing is for the purposes of performing our contract with you, or in taking steps at your request prior to entering into a contract.

 We may process data about your use of our website and services (“website data”).
 The website data may include your IP address, geographical location, browser type and version, operating system, referral source, length of visit, page views and website navigation paths, as well as information about the timing, frequency and pattern of your service use.
 The source of the website data is our analytics tracking system.
 This website data may be processed for the purposes of analysing the use of the website and services.